StackExchange/stack-blog/_posts/2015-11-12-how-to-target-your-job-listing.md

  - development
 ---

 When you post a job on Careers, we advertise your job on Stack Overflow, the world's largest developer community.
-There are lots of different kinds of developers however.
+There are lots of different kinds of developers out there.
 Providing us with some high level descriptions of the kind of developer you are looking for helps us show ads for your job to the developers who are most likely to be interesting in the type of work you need to hire for.

 ![Targeting Interface](http://i.imgur.com/RqzUSuQ.png "Targeting Interface")